Do you know how to warm up your body before singing? Stretching your body will help release tension, allowing you to sing with ease.

-When we want to lift heavy objects, it’s smart to not “use our back like a crane” as we have bigger muscles in the form of our glutes (butt) and quads (thighs) close by to assist in the hard work.
+In every day life, when we want to lift heavy objects, it’s smart to not “use our back like a crane” as we have bigger muscles in the form of our glutes (butt) and quads (thighs) close by to assist in the hard work.

-The lower back muscles are small and get overworked, (just like our vocal folds), so we should bring in those stronger supporting muscles to carry and balance some of the workload by bending from the knee and using the butt & thighs to help with the heavy lifting.
+The lower back muscles are small and get overworked, (just like our vocal folds), so we should bring in those stronger supporting muscles to carry and balance some of the workload by bending from the knee and using the butt and thighs to help with the heavy lifting.

 But first, release the tension!

 The trouble with engaging muscles in support of singing is that the surrounding tissues (neck, shoulders and back) are usually FULL of tension from our everyday activities like sitting for too long and from continually using and looking at devices.

 Before we can engage them, let’s release any tension in those areas!

 “In life and singing, tension is enemy number one.”

 In this video below, I take you through what I do every morning and what I encourage all of my coaching clients to do at the start of their day, before gigs, practices or rehearsals and definitely before we kick off our sessions.

 It’s a great daily ritual to start your day with after waking.

 Enlivening the muscles and tissues helps with overall flexibility and keeping tension at bay.
 It’s also super relaxing and a chance for us to take a moment and check in with ourselves.